 Fiona Rankin - World Heritage Site Project Manager

 Fiona joined EWH as World Heritage Site Project Manager in 2009.
-She trained as an Architect at the University of Edinburgh.
-Since qualifying she has worked for a number of architectural practices, specialising in the survey, conservation, adaptation and regeneration of historic buildings and monuments.
-Fiona leads the development and delivery of EWH’s own projects, ensuring that WHS issues and objectives are integrated into every scheme.
-She is also responsible for identifying, proposing and developing new project opportunities for the future, preparing funding bids and sourcing additional income streams to make these possible.
+She trained as an Architect at the University of Edinburgh and subsequently worked for a number of leading architectural practices, specialising in the survey, conservation, adaptation and regeneration of historic buildings and monuments.
+Fiona is responsible for the initiation and development of EWH’s own projects, working with the community, partners and stakeholders to deliver projects that conserve, enhance and interpret our historic built environment and public realm, ensuring that WHS issues and objectives are integrated into every scheme.
+She is also responsible for identifying new project opportunities for the future, preparing funding bids and sourcing additional income streams to make these possible.

 Contact: email@example.com (0131 220 7727)